An unboxing video can be your marketing leverage, a tool for both customer acquisition and retention. How can you achieve that? Find out in this blog!

 But don’t you worry – unboxing videos aren’t necessarily done this way and they aren’t always about the biggest brands out there.
 Look at this video:

 Not quite as professional as the previous one, right?
-It still has nearly 200,000 views!
+It still has over 400,000 views!

 The idea of unboxing isn’t supposed to be an expensive promotional video.
 It might be like that, but it’s not a necessity.
 Many channels do get more professional over time, but the whole point is to show the contents of a package (and the box itself).
 In order to do that, all you need is a camera and a microphone.

 If you want to get the attention of an influencer that specialises in unboxing videos, you should keep one or two things in mind- like the tips below: